-Following completion of this SWP, Mallee CMA will produce informative community flyers and website updates detailing which lakes have been chosen to receive water for the environment water and why.
-Targeted consultation and engagement activities will be undertaken throughout the coming year with relevant community and stakeholders.
-This will offer the opportunity for further in-depth and detailed discussions and planning and will help to close the loop on engagement activities conducted earlier in the year which asked for feedback, by demonstrating how the feedback that was provided has been considered in writing this proposal.
+Following completion of this SWP, Mallee CMA will produce informative flyers and website updates to outline the environmental watering/drying actions to be undertaken across the catchment in 2025-26.
+Targeted consultation and engagement activities will be undertaken with relevant community and stakeholders to provide the opportunity for further in-depth and detailed discussions to help to "close the loop" and demonstrate how their feedback informed planning.